Standing On a Corner Holding Signs About Rape and Dictatorship is Just Another Day at the Office

 But instead of a laptop or some manila folders, Khoiee-Abassi’s briefcase holds a collapsible pole and some crazy-ass signs.

-I suppose there’s nothing wrong with that.
+I suppose there’s nothing wrong with this.

 Free speech, and all that.